 “Well, yeah.
 A piece.
 I started for another, and…” Neighbor opens his hand.
 The one inside is a little swollen and bleeding from what looks like a four toothed snake bite.
 “You got any bandaids?”

 Something happened in Crocker.
 The Hamburger Hill medic, the blood, the shotgun and the tractor, I didn’t know, but he went cold as ice and thousand-yard stare.
 He took the neighbor’s hand, twisted it to look.
-“You’re ain’t hurt for shit, and I’m not dealin’ with it.
-Need to go on to the house, fix yourself up.”
+“You’re not hurt for shit, and I’m not dealin’ with it.
+You need to go on to the house, fix yourself up.”
 He dropped neighbor’s hand.
 “Fix yourself some dinner while you’re at it.”

 Neighbor looked longingly at Shell’s steak and the dead joint between my thumb and finger, but he didn’t say anything.
 Shamed by Shell’s unrelenting glare and the icicles he got up, made his exit.